 + Expands Voter Choice

-+ Promotes Diverse Candidates
++ Promotes a Greater Diversity of Candidates

-by encouraging more candidates to run for office without fear of vote-splitting.
+by encouraging more candidates to run without fear of vote-splitting.
 In our current system, many candidates are pressured to drop out, shamed as “spoilers,” and excluded from public debates.
 Ranked Choice Voting welcomes all candidates into the race — and you can’t win if you don’t run.
 For example, a study of cities with Ranked Choice Voting (summary, full report) found women and people of color are running and winning office more often than they are in cities without RCV.

 + Curbs Negative Campaigning

 by rewarding candidates who reach beyond their base to find common ground with more voters.
 Voters are tired of toxic campaign rhetoric and mud-slinging.
 With Ranked Choice Voting, candidates do best when they reach out positively to as many voters as possible, including those supporting their opponents.
 While candidates must still differentiate themselves to earn 1st-choice support, a campaign that emphasizes negative attacks over positive ideas may lose crucial 2nd and 3rd choice support.
 Comprehensive polling that compared cities with RCV to those without found that voters in RCV cities experienced campaign messages that were more positive and constructive.

 by tempering intra-party tensions during contested primaries and choosing nominees with a mandate from party voters.
 By allowing voters to rank primary candidates in order of preference, Ranked Choice Voting helps consolidate rather than divide competing party factions.
 The incentive to positively campaign under RCV means fewer rifts between party members after a hotly contested primary, and the requirement that winners demonstrate a majority of support under RCV will give nominees the mandate they need to rally party members behind them.
 RCV helps every party put their best foot forward heading into the general election.